 Eventually, your whole cat tree will need replacing.
 However, with regular maintenance, your cat will be able to enjoy the benefits for much longer.

-Final Thoughts: Best Cat Trees in 2023
+Final Thoughts: Best Cat Trees To Keep Your Cat Happy

 Cat trees are the perfect pieces of furniture to give your kitty some space of their own and to exercise their natural hunting and climbing instincts.

 After our research, we found that the Go Pet Club 72″ Premium Cat Tree Kitty Tower is the best overall cat tree because of its multiple wide platforms and range of scratching posts.
 However, the cat tree you choose to go with will be entirely dependent on the needs and activity level of your cat, as well as the space you have in your home.